 Have been licensed since 1963 and more or less active ever since.
-Interest has varied over the years from weak signal work mainly on 2 meters, early satellite work, keeping vintage equipment on the air and lately some digital operations.
+Interest has varied over the years from weak signal work mainly on 2 meters, early satellite work, keeping vintage equipment on the air and lately digital operations.

 I collect test equipment and with it have managed to keep the old radio equipment operational.
 This equipment includes the Drake twins, R4B, T4XB with the MS4 speaker, two Yaesu FT-101E’s, a Kenwood TS820 that I bought new.
 Other equipment includes an EICO 720 transmitter with 730 plate modulator, Heathkit DX 60B with various VFO’s and lots of other miscellaneous items.

 Amateur radio station VE6KQ is located in southeast Calgary Alberta Canada.
 The VE6KQ 444.750 + 5 MHz FM repeater is also located here.
 Leave a 110.9 PL tone enabled on your transmitter although it is normally not required for repeater operation.
 Do not enable your receiver PL (CTCSS).
-The repeater has been in operation for 34 years.
-Additional repeater information is available by clicking on the Past Projects buttons.
+The repeater has been in operation for 35 years.
+Additional repeater information is available by clicking on the Past Projects button.

 VE6KQ repeater coverage maps are available.